kmules1/kmules1.github.io/ecumene/greater-imperium.md

 ## Philosophy & Religion

-**'Ima** is the majority belief system within the Greater Imperium.

-Its roots are found southeast of the Encircled Sea, among the Sweyriet; it began to enter mainstream society once the Sweyriet began to be recruited as auxiliaries into the army.
-Their religious practices, called *'Ima* ("Veneration") or *'Ima tal-Iva* ("Veneration of the Iva"), influenced and was influenced by the religious and philosophical milieu of the Imperium to produce the form it has taken in its present day.
-With the Autocrators as a consistent benefactor since the late High Imperium, 'Ima has become well-integrated into the social fabric all across the Greater Imperium.

-In spite of this, folk practices persist, either having absorbed some aspects of 'Ima or having reformulated themselves in opposition to it.
+**[Ima](/ecumene/beliefs/]** is the majority belief system within the Greater Imperium, having developed from an imported cult originating among the Sweyriet and a local philosophical trend within the Imperium towards monotheism.
+In spite of this, prior folk practices persist, either having absorbed some aspects of Ima or having reformulated themselves in opposition to it.

 ## Technology